 A durable power of attorney allows someone to assist in handling your financial affairs.
 They can pay the bills for you, conduct transactions at financial institutions, and assist with other financial needs that should arise.
 If no expiration date is chosen for the power of attorney, it expires upon your death.
 This type of power of attorney is the most common, but there are other types that may be better suited for your individual financial needs.

 Are you interested in obtaining estate planning documents?
-We are here to help!
+We’re here to help!

 All of the attorneys at our office have extensive experience in estate planning.
 We are ready to guide you through the process and ensure your estate is protected.
 Please call us with your legal needs and related questions at 850-386-5777 or reach us through our Contact Form.